MAINNET PREVIEW · NIST FIPS 204 · NVIDIA-LOCKED

 Run a validator — VPS-class, CPU-only.

 Validators are the consensus tier.
 They run Proof-of-Entanglement + BFT on CPU-only VPS-class hardware and earn transaction fees.
-No GPU is required — now or after the mining layer ships.
+No GPU is required — the NVIDIA lock applies to the mining emission layer, not to consensus.
 Startup guards in the validator build refuse to boot if mining is mistakenly enabled, so a validator operator never has to reason about GPU drivers, CUDA, or thermal budgets.
 NGC attestation is available if you want a transparency badge, but it is not required to participate in consensus and does not affect block validity.

 HARDWARE